 If You Hit the Snooze Button One Time, Eat ...

 - English Muffin Sandwich: Toast a whole-grain English muffin.
 Put low-fat cheese and sliced deli ham on the toasted muffin.
 Warm the sandwich in the microwave to melt the cheese.
 Grab a piece of fruit for a complete breakfast.

 - Breakfast Tacos: Scramble and cook eggs or egg whites.
-Serve eggs, salsa and low-fat cheese in corn tortillas.
+Serve eggs with beans on a tortilla.
+For additional toppings, add salsa and low-fat cheese.

 - Classic Cereal Gets an Upgrade: Cut up some fresh fruit and add to an unsweetened breakfast cereal.

 - Yogurt Parfait: Layer yogurt with fresh or frozen fruit and granola or whole grain cereal.

 If You Hit the Snooze Button Three (or More) Times, You Can Still Break the Fast ...

 - Instant Oatmeal: Look for varieties without added sugar and just add boiling water.
 Stir in dried cranberries and almonds.

 - 45-Second Scrambled Eggs: Put eggs and a splash of milk in a bowl, whisk it up and put it in a microwave for 30 seconds.
 Stir and put back in for another 10 seconds.